containers/composefs/README.md

 space on disk, can be difficult to incrementally update, and are generally inflexible.

-composefs aims to provide a similarly high level of reliablility, security, and Linux kernel integration; but with the *flexibility* of files for content - avoiding doubling disk usage, worring about partition tables, etc.
+composefs aims to provide a similarly high level of reliability, security, and Linux kernel integration; but with the *flexibility* of files for content - avoiding doubling disk usage, worrying about partition tables, etc.

 ## Separation between metadata and data